Erratic monsoon impacts use of agrochemicals

 The incidence of pest attacks especially the pink bollworm was reported more in the northern parts of the country, especially Punjab.
 “Wherever there was water availability, people have taken up spraying,” he said.

 Shah said the fall in volumes was somewhat offset by the contribution of new products, and the prospects for rabi season looks good if the rains continue.
 Surplus rains in September have helped wipe off the deficit witnessed in the earlier months, especially during August, considered crucial for the cropping cycle.
-“There could be recovery in the next two months if the rains are good,” he said.
+“There might be recovery in the next two months if the rains are good,” he said.

 Shah said the latest spell of September rains are seen helping recovery in case of cotton, for which cropping season extends till February.
 “We see some recovery in sales, especially with recovery in crops such as cotton, paddy and also chilli with the latest round of rains seen helping these crops,” he said.